SpotlightKid/midiomatic/README.md

 * Any unmatched Control Change messages or other events are kept in the plugin's output.
-* The original source Control Change messages can be optionally kept in the plugin's output (useful, for example, to cascade several instances of this plugin).
+* The original source Control Change messages can be optionally kept in the plugin's output too (useful, for example, to cascade several instances of this plugin).

 ### MIDI CCRecorder